 Sergeant’s faces the sports facilities of Kingsgate Park and accommodates sixty boys, with a games room with football and snooker tables.
 The House was built by G.E.
 Street, an English architect most widely known for his design of the Royal Courts of Justice.
 Sergeant's is one of the four Commoner boarding houses.

 Bramston’s is situated on St Michael's Road and adjoins Sergeant's boarding house.
 It was founded by Revd John Trant Bramston, the first Housemaster (1869-1908) and is informally known as Trant's.
-It has its own squash court, music room and large recreation room with snooker and pool tables.
+It has its own squash court, music room and large recreation room with table tennis and pool tables.

 A short walk to the College, Turner's became a boarding house in 1869 as part of the expansion of the school in the 1860s and ‘70s.
 Founded by E.J.
 Turner, the first Housemaster (1869-1903), it is informally known as Hopper’s, a nickname bestowed by the boys because of his bouncing gait.
 It accommodates sixty-three boys and has its own tennis and squash courts, large garden and cricket net.